Are you looking to export Avocados?

 Export Registration requires payment of a fee.
 Export registration and export management fee income is used to fund governance of the Recognised Product Group, and work on quality performance, enabling exports, knowledge acquisition and information management, new varieties, new market development, market reliability and reputation, meeting market expectations, and assuring market access.

-It is important to note that if you are not registered for export with AIC then your fruit will not be allowed to leave the country.
+It is important to note that if you are not registered for export with NZ Avocado then your fruit will not be allowed to leave the country.

 P-PIN Orchard Identification Number

 All fruit exported is tracked through your P-PIN orchard number.
-If you do not have a P-PIN number this can be obtained completing an application form and returning it to New Zealand Avocado.
+If you do not have a P-PIN number this can be obtained completing an application form and returning it to NZ Avocado.

 Please do this as soon as possible to avoid any last minute rush.